 What About Paperwork Related to Doctor's Bills, Receipts for Co-Pays, Insurance Claims?

-I like to keep the printed paperwork related to medical co-pays and insurance claims in a bin in my office and shred them at the end of the year once we receive reimbursement and calculate any tax implications from them.
+I like to keep the printed paperwork related to medical co-pays and insurance claims in a bin in my office and shred them at the end of the year once we receive a reimbursement and calculate any tax implications from them.

 How do you prefer to keep your family's medical records organized?
 Printed or digital?
 Do you have an app for this that you love?